xbrlus/ferc-renderer/README.md

 ## Arelle Commands to render the filing
 The command to generate a rendered  filing is as follows:

-``python3 Arelle-master/arellecmdline.py --plugin FERC/render --ferc-render-render --ferc-render-template-set '{location of zip}/form1Q_combined.zip' -f {location of instance}/AepAppalachianTransmissionCompanyInc-436-2018Q1F1.xbrl' --ferc-render-inline {location of output}/MyCompanyInc-2020Q1-combined.html --ferc-render-debug``
+``python3 Arelle-master/arellecmdline.py --plugin FERC/render --ferc-render-render --ferc-render-template-set '{location of zip}/form1Q_combined.zip' -f {location of instance}/AepAppalachianTransmissionCompanyInc-436-2018Q1F1.xbrl' --ferc-render-inline {location of output}/MyCompanyInc-2020Q1-combined.html --noCertificateCheck --ferc-render-debug``

 This will refer to an external CSS file in the template.
 To include the css file in the rendered file the following options are used: